Table of Contents

 You can sequence your DNA today and go back to it to analyze new questions.
 Even if you are not interested in cellular health supplements today, you may find you have questions later.
 Your DNA can then provide you with more information, possibly saving you money by targeting your supplement search.

 Genome sequencing allows customers the freedom to explore many genetics-related questions.
-Furthermore, Nebula’s CLIA-certified lab data can be used in consultation with genetic counselors and medical providers.
+Furthermore, our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.

 Elysium Health offers two dietary supplements related to cellular and brain health.
 Basis, their flagship product, contains an ingredient that boosts NAD levels in the body.
 Since NAD decline is associated with aging, people hope that increasing NAD will decrease the effects of physiological aging.
 Although trials are ongoing, there has been no clinical evidence that NAD levels affect the aging process in humans.

 Although Elysium Health’s clinical trial demonstrated its product did not cause significant side effects and was effective, there have been safety concerns with regards to toluene contamination and raised LDL levels.
 As a supplement, there is almost no regulation needed by the FDA.